imjasonh/tank-commander/README.md

 Additionally, a glancing or penetrating hit from an HE round can start a **Fire**.
 Roll a die.
 On a 5+, the tank is _on fire_.
 The tank's crew can use an action to extinguish the fire in their turn.
 If the fire is not extinguished, the tank loses 1 hull point at the end of each turn until the fire is extinguished, or the tank is destroyed.

 At the end of every turn a disabled tank is on the table (including the turn it was disabled), roll a die.
 On a 4+, the ammunition cooks off.
 The tank is destroyed, and any units within 2 spaces of the tank are hit with an HE round with a strength of 4.
-The vehicle is replaced with a rubble terrain piece.
+The vehicle is replaced with a Rubble terrain piece.
 If the tank's last hull point was lost to **Fire**, the ammunition cooks off immediately.

 ### Wounded Crew